keliankaz/academic-profile/README.md

 $ git push origin master
 ```

 Then go see if your changes are there after like a minute!
-And if not, cry and maybe call Simon.